redhat-eets/sno-tests/README.md

     toTester: ens7f3    # A WPC port is needed even if the ethernet port is not connected
 ```

 In the above topology file, there is one single gm role for the single SNO.
 In order to test the GNSS, `toTester` is still specified, even though no "tester" is defined.
 The `toTester` ethernet port does not need to be connected or up.
-The ginkgo script uses the `toTester` to find the intended WPC PCI address and query the GNSS module.
+The Ginkgo script uses the `toTester` field to find the intended WPC PCI address and query the GNSS module.

-With the above files under the `/testconfig` directory, the ginkgo test suite can be triggered,
+With the above files under the `/testconfig` directory, the Ginkgo test suite can be triggered,
 ```
  ginkgo -v
  ```

-## Running test from a test container
+## Running tests from a test container

-The ginkgo test suites can be built into a binary and run from inside a container.
+The Ginkgo test suites can be built into a binary and run from inside a container.

 Here is an example to build the test container image and push to a private docker image repository, from the git tree root directory,
 ```